timalamenciak/elmo/docs/basicuser.md

 Let's look at a real example:

-> You are conducting a systematic literature review and extracting the ecosystem type that each study occurs in.
-This is a messy task: some authors will write with little detail and just use the word "forest" and others may lean on different typologies.
+&nbsp;&nbsp;&nbsp;*You are conducting a systematic literature review and extracting the ecosystem type that each study occurs in.
+This is a messy task: some authors will write with little detail and just use the word "forest" and others may lean on different typologies.*

 Or you could refer to terms that exist in ELMO as a subclass of [ecosystem functional group](https://w3id.org/elmo/elmo_3630003) (ELMO:3630003):

 - [tropical lowland rainforests](https://w3id.org/elmo/elmo_3630004) (ELMO:3630003)
 - [tropical montane rainforests](https://w3id.org/elmo/elmo_3630010) (ELMO:3630010)